DataDog/documentation/content/en/opentelemetry/collector_exporter/collector_health_metrics.md

 ## Full example configuration

-For a full working example configuration for the Datadog Exporter, see [`collector-metrics.yaml`][2].
+For a full working example configuration with the Datadog exporter, see [`collector-metrics.yaml`][2].

 ## Example logging output